schlatterbeck/pgapy/README.rst

 .. _pgapack:          http://ftp.mcs.anl.gov/pub/pgapack/
 .. _`pgapack fork on github`: https://github.com/schlatterbeck/pgapack
 .. _MPI: http://mpi-forum.org/

-For the Debian Linux distribution, pgapack is included in oldstable (jessie), you can still install this in the current stable release (stretch).
-This version does not yet include the fixes for newer MPI_ versions and documentation updates.

-For debian the pre-built documentation is in ``/usr/share/doc/pgapack/user_guide.ps.gz``

 To get you started, I've included some very simple examples in ``examples``, e.g., ``one-max.py`` implements the "Maxbit" example